-To prevent consequential affects on an organization, public relations and communication professionals must be prepared for any crisis.
+To prevent consequential effects on an organization, public relations and communication professionals must be prepared for any crisis.
 This preparation includes theoretical knowledge of risk communication, issues management, reputation management as well as how to facilitate the crisis communication process.
 Through this course, we will analyze various case studies in crisis communication and learn the best practices in handling crisis situations.
 By the end of the program, participants will have created a crisis communication plan tailored to meet the needs of your organization.

 Upon completion of this course, successful students will be able to: